bat/bat/README.md

-BAT - Bayesian Analysis Toolkit
+BAT - Bayesian Analysis Toolkit -- MPI version (v0.9.4.MPI)
 ===============================

 The Bayesian Analysis Toolkit is a software analysis package which allows